Optical Fiber Preparation

 An even more complicated case is when you have 3-4 completely different fiber optic cables and absolutely insane wiring map, plus you need to work at night (you were not allowed to have people cut off in the daytime – unfortunately, it is a very typical situation) and a tight time limit.
 Here it is necessary to use your brain and draw a plan of fiber arrangement in the cable organizer in advance.
 Generally, such tasks should not be given to beginners, and they must be done with a clear head.

 What is a transition tube?
 This is a regular polyethylene tube.
 In diameter, it is similar to a dropper tube and is made of plastic – polyethylene (the same as the rod of a sharpie pen, only the walls are thinner).
 They come complete with some splice closures.
 If you don’t have such a tube, you can replace it with some kind of shrink sleeve or even a dropper tube.
 It is not worth using a removed module instead of this tube: it is fragile, thin and has a lot of hydrophobic gel inside.
 You must not make fiber transition without a tube either: the optical fibers must be protected.

 Putting Fiber Optic Protection Sleeves On, Cleaning and Fusing

 So, we have marked modules, measured fibers and thought out how they would fit into cable organizers.
-Next, you need to put FO protection sleeves on, clean and fuse.
+Next, you need to put fiber optic protection sleeves on, clean and fuse.

-What is a FSPK (fiber splice protection kit) or a protective sleeve?
+What is a FSPK or a protective sleeve?
 This is a disposable composite heat shrink sleeve that protects the splice.